DHTMLX/docs-diagram/docs/api/diagram/shapemousedown_event.md

 ### Description

-@short: fires when a pointing device button is pressed while the pointer is over a shape
+@short: Fires when a pointing device button is pressed while the pointer is over a shape

 ### Usage

 ~~~js